Extraphone

-Еxtraphone - trademark of the Closed Joint Stock Corporation Rays Lis', is a player in the field of show-business in Russia.
+Еxtraphone - trademark of the Closed Joint Stock Corporation Rays Lis', is in the field of show-business in Russia.
 It specializes besides edition of musical production in organisation of concert performances, presentations, concert tours, as well as presentation of publicity space.

 Awards

 In 1996 Extraphone received a personal thank you letter from President Boris Yeltsin for organisation of the election campaign "Vote or You Will Lose".

 Memberships

-The company is member of IFPI and of RFA.
+The company is member of RFA.